adamsilver/adamsilver.io-jekyll/_posts/2014-12-29-dont-use-ajax-to-display-personalised-content-on-cached-pages.md

 ## Performance

 Instead of having a single HTTP request that contains the entire required response there will now be multiple.
 The first would be for the Document containing non-personalised content.
 The subsequent request will be via AJAX and *will* hit your web server, therefore subject to the same latency as always.

-The potential performance benefit is somewhat negated by requiring extra Javascript including making and (parsing) the JSON request, finding elements, traversing and updating the Document.
+The potential performance benefit is somewhat negated by requiring extra Javascript including invoking and (parsing) the JSON request, finding elements, traversing and updating the Document.
 All of this code adds to the page-weight slowing down the load time.
 There is also extra CSS required to alleviate the self-induced jarring experience.
 Runtime performance also degrades because injecting HTML causes reflows and repaints.

 ## Summary